A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Introduction

-Since existing surveys on cross-domain recommendation have been published for several years, we found that they can not meet the current demand for research in this area.
+Since most of existing surveys on cross-domain recommendation have been published for several years, we found that they can not meet the current demand for research in this area.
 We write this survey mainly for the following three reasons.
 First, the classification of recommendation scenarios and recommendation tasks in existing surveys are coarse-grained.
 Considering the actual situation of cross-domain recommendation research, the classification can be further refined (see section~\ref{recommendation_scenario} and section~\ref{recommendation_task} for details).
 For example, existing surveys just classified the relations between user sets and item sets into two cases: overlap and non-overlap.
 We propose that the overlap relation can be further divided into partial overlap and full overlap.
 Second, many significant advances in cross-domain recommendation have happened after these surveys were published.
 In particular, the rising popularity and rapid development of deep learning-based technologies in recent years have affected the field of cross-domain recommendation to a large extend.
-Therefore, there is a need for a survey that summarizes the most recent approaches in cross-domain recommendation.
+Although the recent survey paper~\cite{DBLP:conf/ijcai/ZhuW00L021} mentioned some new approaches, it only classified approaches that are for single-target CDR.
+Therefore, there is still a need for a survey that summarizes the most recent approaches in cross-domain recommendation in detail.
 Third, since there exist different recommendation scenarios and recommendation tasks in cross-domain recommendation, a method proposed in one scenario is often not applicable to another scenario.
 Therefore, when discussing existing studies, it is essential to categorize them according to the classification of recommendation scenarios and tasks, which has not been well addressed by existing surveys.